 Outside of my control

-After assuring public access to specific air waves since the beginning of radio, our friends at the FCC decided that in 2008 that the entire 700Mhz band should instead serve to line their pockets with a few dollars.
+After assuring public access to specific air waves since the beginning of radio, our friends at the FCC decided in 2008 that the entire 700Mhz band should instead serve to line their pockets with a few dollars.
 19 billion dollars, actually.
 Thanks guys!
 This meant that the tens of thousands of wireless systems in operation would soon begin a new life as raw material inside of some local landfill.
 It reminds me of this one time when I bought some tin soldiers from an antique store for $32, melted them down, and sold the raw lump to a recycling plant for 17 cents.

 Being that my sound budget was typically between $50-$100 per show, replacing our $10,000 of wireless systems (which, given the equivalent products available at that time would have cost closer to $20,000) wasn’t going to happen.
 Little ‘ol me didn’t mind violating FCC regulations, and continued to use the wireless systems until… well, until they broke.
 But let’s go back to the beginning of the end: Dr. Dolittle.